January 25 - March 19, 2021

 The National Assessment of Educational Progress (NAEP), also known as "the Nation's Report Card," is the only nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 Since 1969, assessments have been conducted periodically in reading, mathematics, science, writing, U.S. History, civics, geography, and the arts.

 The Alaska profile is available on the NAEP web site.
 This profile presents key data about Alaska's student and school population, NAEP testing history, and results.
-The profiles also contain links to the most recent state report cards for all available subjects.NAEP is administer every two year, and is scheduled for the spring semester of 2021.
+The profiles also contain links to the most recent state report cards for all available subjects.NAEP is administer every two years.
 For the state-level assessments, NAEP will administer mathematics and reading assessments to students in grades 4 and 8.
 Students will take the assessment on tablets provided by NAEP representatives.Parent Information

 Parents have the right to make educational decisions for their child, including whether to participate in statewide testing.
 Please check with your school principal for more information.